DanieleAlessandro/IterativeLocalRefinement/README.md

 ```
 gather_examples(mnist_train_data, 'train_data', 3000)
 ```
-To change the batch size, learning rate, and number of epochs, change the MNIST_Sum/run.py.
+To change the number of epochs, number of runs, learning rate, and batch size, change the MNIST_Sum/run.py.

 ## License